cs1302uga/cs1302-tutorials/recursion.md

 ### Aside: On the Call Stack

 You've seen a call stack before!
 When your Java programs crash from an exception or error, the output produces a _stack trace_.
-Each line in the stack trace represents a each method call that was made (exluding methods that have already returned), starting from `main` up to the method that whose execution caused the crash.
+Each line in the stack trace represents a method call that was made (excluding methods that have already returned), starting from `main` up to the method that whose execution caused the crash.

-In our depiction of the call stack, each boxed area called a _stack frame_ and represents a specific method call, including its local variables.
+In our depiction of the call stack, each boxed area is called a _stack frame_ and represents a specific method call, including its local variables.
 You should think of this as the scratch space for that specific invocation of the method.
 The frames are usually depicted in a downward-moving stack as that is how they are generally stored in computer memory.
-If a method calls another method, then the frame for that other method is pushed / added to the bottom end of this stack.
-When the other method returns, its frame is popped / removed from the stack.
+If a method calls another method, then the frame for that other method is pushed/added to the bottom end of this stack.
+When the other method returns, its frame is popped/removed from the stack.
 Therefore, the frame at the end always represents the specific method where code is being executed at any given moment in time.
 Of course, this assumes single-threaded execution.
 In a multi-threaded application, there is usually one call stack per thread.
 In our recursion examples, we do not explicitly create new threads